Papilio dardanus

-Papilio dardanus, the African swallowtail, mocker swallowtail or flying handkerchief, is a species of butterfly in the family Papilionidae (the swallowtails).
+Papilio dardanus, the Saharan swallowtail, African swallowtail, mocker swallowtail or flying handkerchief, is a species of butterfly in the family Papilionidae (the swallowtails).
 The species is broadly distributed throughout Sub-Saharan Africa.
 The British entomologist E. B. Poulton described it as "the most interesting butterfly in the world".

 Classification

 Molecular studies have provided evidence that this species' closest relative is Papilio phorcas, with Papilio constantinus being the next closest (see images below).
 It is a member of the Papilio genus of which Papilio appalachiensis and Papilio xuthus are also members.